ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

 {:shortdesc}

 This tutorial starts with a general background and then has technology specific sections.
-Each technology section is stand alone so feel free to jump to a specific section, like Terraform, after reviewing the overall architecture and the background section.
+Each technology section is standalone so feel free to jump to a specific section, like Terraform, after reviewing the overall architecture and the _Before you begin_ and _Basics of software installation_ sections.

 ## Objectives
 {: #objectives}

-* Understand operating system software provided by {{site.data.keyword.IBM_notm}}
+* Understand operating system software provided by {{site.data.keyword.IBM_notm}}.
-* Utilize manual steps for updating the operating system software and installing new software
+* Utilize manual steps for updating the operating system software and installing new software.
-* Understand the cli provisioning capabilities of VPC and VSI
+* Understand the CLI provisioning capabilities of VPC and VSI.
-* Become familiar with the Terraform object model for VPC
+* Become familiar with the Terraform object model for VPC.
-* Understand how to use Terraform for installing software
+* Understand how to use Terraform for installing software.
-* Become familiar with Ansible
+* Become familiar with Ansible.

 ## Services used
 {: #services}